EarthMC/Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Please start the title with [BUG]
+about: Please start the title with [BUG].

 ---